SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 **6\.2\.
 Opening the Account**

-The Platform allows Users, and only Users, among others, to deploy, manage and update cloud and edge applications, as well as to deploy edge equipment.
-The Platform also allows edge and cloud applications to be sold and purchased on a subscription basis.
+The Platform allows Users, and only Users, among others, to deploy, manage and update cloud and edge Applications, as well as to deploy edge equipment.
+The Platform also allows edge and cloud Applications to be sold and purchased on a subscription basis.
 Finally, the Platform offers a range of tools to secure the use of the Platform.

 To create an Account, you must fill out the activation form available on the Platform, and choose your identifiers by entering a valid user email.
 Any incomplete or erroneous registration request will not be validated.